 - Visas aren’t required for citizens of the EU, US, Canada, New Zealand or Australia; check on your country’s immigration website before you go.

 - Don’t forget your travel insurance!
 I always use World Nomads.

 Where to stay in Warsaw

-We stayed in a fully furnished apartment in Wola, a suburb close to the city centre.
-We were only a 5 minute walk to the Warsaw Rising Museum and the closest tram stop; the tram to the city took around 20 minutes.
+I stayed in a fully furnished apartment in Wola, a suburb close to the city centre.
+It was only a 5 minute walk to the Warsaw Rising Museum and the closest tram stop; the tram to the city took around 20 minutes.
 This was a real gem of a find as it is a private apartment rented out by the owner.
 I would highly recommend it and would stay here again.

 How to get to Warsaw

 Buses run regularly to other big cities within Poland and further afield; the Polski Bus is a cheap and popular means of transport.
 Domestic and international trains depart regularly from numerous stations in Warsaw, most depart from the central station (Warszawa Centralna, Al Jerozolmskie 54).
 There are two airports in Warsaw: Chopin, the larger of the two, and Modlin which is 35km north of the city.
 Modlin is only serviced by Ryanair.